Skip to main content

 What is a Singapore Registrant and why do you need one?

 A Singapore Registrant is a local entity authorized to register and/or market a medical device on behalf of a foreign manufacturer.
 This representative is responsible for submitting registration applications, maintaining licenses, and ensuring compliance with HSA requirements.
-All foreign manufacturers must designate a registrant in Singapore, making this a critical requirement for market access.
+All foreign manufacturers must designate a registrant in Singapore.

 Do foreign manufacturers need a dealer’s license?